furdzik/IF.Mizenboushi/packages/tslint-config/README.md

-# eslint-config-kamisama
+# tslint-config-kamisama

-'eslint' configuration by style guide [IF.Kamisama](https://github.com/furdzik/IF.Kamisama).
+'tslint' configuration by style guide [IF.Kamisama](https://github.com/furdzik/IF.Kamisama).
 Contains different framework and library lint configurations and also a global lint which can be used by any JavaScript project.

 ## Getting started